ths-community/podman/README.md

 In case you decide not to install CoreOS (or "flatcar Linux") to get a podman runtime you can still install it into any major Operating Systems (OS).
 Maybe your current host OS (debian, ubuntu, etc) have already a podman package to install via your standard package manager easily - but note that these packages may contain an older version -
-"podman" is actively delevoped and new features and versions are issued frequently.
+"podman" is actively developed and new features and versions are issued frequently.
 Please go to https://podman.io or use your favorite search engine to find recent installation packages.

 ## a closer look on podman